TrippleA001/Evolve-Fitness-DB/0.1 Everyday Operations & Member Insights/README.md

 > We created a booking history for each member.
 Using LEFT JOIN, we attempted to retrieve details of the previous class booked (if any), giving us a timeline view of activity.

+# Advanced Phase:
+Locking (Conceptual Explanation for ProcessMemberPayment)

+In a highly concurrent system, if multiple ProcessMemberPayment calls for the same member happen almost simultaneously, there's a risk of a "race condition".
+For example:

+Procedure A reads TotalPaymentsMade (e.g., $100).
+Procedure B reads TotalPaymentsMade (e.g., $100).
+Procedure A updates TotalPaymentsMade to $100 + $30 = $130.
+Procedure B updates TotalPaymentsMade to $100 + $30 = $130 (it used the outdated $100).
+The correct total should be $160.

+To prevent this, SELECT ...
+FOR UPDATE can be used.
+When you SELECT ...
+FOR UPDATE on a row (or set of rows), it places an exclusive lock on those rows, preventing other transactions from modifying them until the current transaction is committed or rolled back.

+## How it would be used:

+-- Inside ProcessMemberPayment, before reading member's current status and fee:
+SELECT mt.MonthlyFee, m.MembershipStatus, m.TotalPaymentsMade
+INTO v_MonthlyFee, v_CurrentMembershipStatus, v_TotalPaymentsMade
+FROM Members m
+JOIN MembershipTiers mt ON m.MembershipTierID = mt.MembershipTierID
+WHERE m.MemberID = p_MemberID
+FOR UPDATE;
+-- This locks the member's row.
+This ensures that once a transaction has started processing a member's payment and has acquired a lock, no other transaction can read or modify that member's financial state until the first transaction completes, guaranteeing atomicity and correctness for concurrent updates.